portotype/decodeportugal.com/README.md

 - The most common way is that your lawyer or accountant will do this for you.
     - You will need the identification materials mentioned in  "Identification of parties" for all shareholders, people or companies and the respective effictive people behind them.
 In this context, effective means a position of at least 25%, even though there are finer details to this definition.
     - You will also need to add emails for each person.
 - You can do it yourself if you have a EU ID card with compatible reader.
-(Forget about this option).
+(Forget about this option if you have foreigners).
 - To know: you have to update this information every year.

 Result